gevaertlab/sequoia-pub/README.md

 ### Step 3 (Optional): load published model checkpoint

 As mentioned above, our pre-trained checkpoint weights for SEQUOIA are available on [HuggingFace](https://huggingface.co/gevaertlab).
-Patients that were present in the test set in each fold can be found in `src/folds`.
+Patients that were present in the test set in each fold can be found in the [pre_processing](https://github.com/gevaertlab/sequoia-pub/blob/master/pre_processing/) as explained in Step 2 above.
 Make sure to login to HuggingFace (see above).

 Then use:
 ```